Say you are at a business conference. You’re interacting with many attendees and giving them your business cards.

 Once you decide which amongst the two Business Card QR Codes you want, head on to a QR Code generator.

-There are many online QR Code generators that help you create a Business Card QR Code.
+There are many online QR Code generators that help you create a Business Card QR Code online.
 How do you then decide the best one for your use case?

 We’ve compiled a detailed comparison chart of the top QR Code generators.
 Check it out and decide which one will be the best for you.